arnicas/interactive-vis-course/Week7/README.md

 **Homework 1: Dots on Lines** (25pt):

 Add dots to your personal line charts (not my data!), following the model in emissions_linescatterplot.html and multiple_lines_labels.html.
-They can be visible or not, animated or not - but they should have tooltips attached with at least the x and y data values visible in them.
+They can be visible or not, animated or not - but they should have tooltips attached that show at least the x and y data values visible in them.
 Send me the gist with subject/label "Dots on Lines."

-Exra Extra Credit (10pt): Add voronoi to the line chart too, to make it easier to pick lines/dots.
+Exra Extra Credit (10pt): If you want to try to do that with voronoi, to make it easier to pick lines/dots, you'll get an extra 10pt.
+Beware data points that are at the same point, you may need to use d3.nest() like Mike does in his blocks example.

 **Homework 2: Transition Plot** (35pt):

 Choose a few interesting lines to plot (not a zillion), or a couple nice scatterplot examples.
-Bars would work too.
+Bars would work too if you want.
 Pick at least 2.

 You will compare the data using transitions between data set variables.
 The 2 comparisons must have the same number of points (at this point in the class), no missing or extra data in one set.

-Using the example in lines_transition.html and in Scott's chapter on transitions, make transitions between the data sets.
+Using the example in lines_transition.html or scatter_data_transition.html and in Scott's chapter on transitions, make transitions between the data sets.
 Use buttons to control them.
-Use a flexible 2 column bootstrap layout, with your chart in the first column, and put useful text or imagery or both in the second column.
+Use a flexible 2 column Bootstrap layout, with your chart in the first column, and put useful text or imagery or both in the second column.
 Use UNICEF data and style.

-Ideas for comparisons: urban vs. rural, male vs. female, countries like I did...
-Points will be awarded for sensible comparions that are interesting.
+Ideas for comparisons: urban vs. rural, male vs. female, countries like I did, differences for one date vs. the next data...
+Points will be awarded for sensible comparions that are interesting!

 Send me the gist with subject "Transition Plot."